Start with whoever bills you

 This is why deleting an app is not enough.
 Apple notes that deleting an app does not automatically cancel in-app subscriptions.

-Apple Music and Apple TV usually appear in the same Subscriptions area if they are billed through Apple.
-If Apple TV was started on the web, Apple also documents a web cancellation route at tv.apple.com.
-If Apple TV was billed through Amazon or Google Play, Apple says you need to cancel through that billing provider instead.
+Apple Music and Apple TV+ often appear in the same Subscriptions area when they are billed through Apple.
+If Apple TV+ was started somewhere else, you may need to cancel through the web or the original billing provider instead.

 The important question is not "which app do I watch or listen in?"
 It is "who bills me?"